easyrael/easyrael/README.md

 ### Hi there 👋

+My name Israel Olatunbosun, A backend Student in Zuri Academy.
+Currently in Nodejs track.

 <!--
 **easyrael/easyrael** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.